 Local Security

 Security challenges predominantly emanate from network interactions; however, safeguarding a system from potential internal threats is equally critical.
 This can be achieved by enforcing stringent file permissions and ensuring that users lack certain types of access, such as sudo privileges.
-Take, for instance, the program /usr/bin/gcc, which serves as the GNU C and C++ compiler, translating C or C++ source code into executable programs (like exe programs on Windows computers).
+Take, for instance, the program /usr/bin/gcc. gcc serves as the GNU C and C++ compiler, translating C or C++ source code into executable programs (like exe programs on Windows computers).
 Unrestricted access to this compiler could potentially allow users to create programs capable of compromising the system (I know, based on personal experience).

 In the following section, we will shift focus to external threats and learn about setting up a firewall.
 In this section, we focus on internal threats and learn how to create a chroot environment.
-This is a specialized environment that restricts user operations or proccesses to a defined directory, thereby bolstering system security.
+This is a specialized environment that restricts user operations or processes to a defined directory, thereby bolstering system security.
 By delving into the setup of a chroot environment, we will unveil an effective strategy that can mitigate risks stemming from within the system.

 chroot

 As we all know, the Linux file system has a root directory /, and under this directory are other directories like /home, /bin, and so forth.
-A chroot (change root) environment is a way to create a pseudo root directory at some specific location in the directory tree, and then build an environment in that pseudo root directory that offers some applications.
-Once that environment is setup, we can then confine a user account(s) to that pseudo directory, and when they login to the server, they will only be able to see (e.g., with the cd command) what's in that pseudo root directory and only be able to use the applications that we've made available in that chroot.
+A chroot (change root) environment is a way to create a fake root directory at some specific location in the directory tree, and then build an environment in that pseudo root directory that offers some applications.
+Once that environment is setup, we can confine a user account(s) to that pseudo directory, and when they login to the server, they will only be able to see (e.g., with the cd command) what's in that pseudo root directory and only be able to use the applications that we've made available in that chroot.

 Thus, a chroot is a technology used to change the "apparent root / directory for a user or a process" and confine that user to that location on the system.
 A user or process that is confined to the chroot cannot easily see or access the rest of the file system and will have limited access to the binaries (executables/apps/utilities) on the system.
 From its man page: